Sep 15, 2024

 Automate onboarding and offboarding

 IT teams can become overloaded when handling many user accounts with data access requests.
 Handling these requests manually can result in backlogs and productivity bottlenecks.
-Similarly, slow manual revocation of privileges due to backlogs leads to security and compliance failings.
-Advanced IGA platforms, like AccessOwl, provide a mechanism to automate data access requests and privilege revocation.
+By automating onboarding and offboarding, organizations reduce human error and ensure that access is both timely and tightly controlled.
+Automation helps close gaps created by slow manual revocation, maintaining security and compliance posture without slowing down operations.
+Advanced IGA platforms, like [AccessOwl](https://www.accessowl.com), provide a mechanism to automate data access requests and privilege revocation.
 Using Slack to orchestrate the workflow of these requests ensures a seamless user experience for all stakeholders.

 Automate access reviews to stop privilege creep